871265231612419852981656.jpg

 Wisconsin is rich in holiday rail experiences.
 Many railroads offer Santa trains, lights trains, or North Pole-themed rides that can be excellent alternatives or add-ons.
 They’re not officially licensed Polar Express events unless advertised as such.
 Examples include:

-- East Troy Electric Railroad (East Troy): Known for its Christmas or Santa trains on vintage interurban trolleys.
+East Troy Electric Railroad (East Troy): Known for its Christmas Trains on vintage interurban trolleys, these excursions include daytime trains, evening trains, and even a parade train.

-- Wisconsin Great Northern Railroad (Trego): Family, dinner, and seasonal trains; offerings vary year to year.
+Wisconsin Great Northern Railroad (Trego): Family, dinner, and seasonal trains; offerings vary year to year.
+They offer a unique twist during the holidays, hosting the "Santa Pizza Party Train" during most weekends in November and December.

-- Riverside & Great Northern Railway (Wisconsin Dells): A charming narrow-gauge steam line with seasonal family events.
+Riverside & Great Northern Railway (Wisconsin Dells): A charming scale train steam excursion (15 inch) with seasonal family events.
+Of these they host the "Santa Express" on a few select dates in late November and early December.

 These are worthwhile in their own right and may be closer to you geographically, but they are distinct from The Polar Express Train Ride.
 Always verify branding and details directly with the railroad.